Audio of Christine Munro - Watarrka School Principall

 Created and delivered The Sydney Opera House Indigenous Work Experience Program, 2014 - 18.
 Taking Young Indigenous students from urban and regional Sydney, and giving the the opportunity for hands on arts vocation including technical production culminating in an a artwork and short presentation at the House.
 The included training and mentoring young Indigenous youth to take over and deliver the current program.
-As well as Indigenous Career's Day for Sydney Opera House 2019
+As well as collaborating on Aboriginal Careers Day for 5 years and in 2019 creatively leading and delivering First Nations Career's Day for Sydney Opera House.

 Developed with a team of artists the Guywani Walama Digital Incursion, an in classroom tv presentation delivered to primary schools nationally from the Sydney Oper aHouse - it has streamed live to the Kimberlies, Northern Teritory, India and Korea.